MosesSupposes/Purescript-By-Example/text/chapter8.md

 ```

 Note here that `quickCheckout` is much cleaner and the intent of the code is much clearer.
 This is made possible by the `rethrow` function, which uses `throwError` from `MonadError` to *eliminate* the `Either` type.
 Your next question might be, "but what happens to the error?".
-Notice in the `main` function, `try` is called on the result of `quickCheckout`. `try` will catch the error thrown by `throwError` - if one is thrown - and wrap the result in an either, so you can handle it from there.
+Notice in the `main` function, `try` is called on the result of `quickCheckout`. `try` will catch the error thrown by `throwError` - if one is thrown - and wrap the result in an `Either`, so you can handle it from there.
 If one doesn't use `try` as is done in the `main` function, then a runtime exception will be thrown.
 Because you can't really know if upstream code has made use of `MonadError` it's a good idea to call `try` on an `Aff` before converting it into an `Effect`.